khushi-purwar/WebDev-ProjectKart/README.md

 **4.**  Make a new folder with your <b>PROJECT NAME</b> inside WebDev-ProjectKart & add your project files (eg: index.html ,style.css, script.js) inside that folder
 <br>

-**5.**  Also Add a README file in your project folder which consists of description/screenshots about your project !
+**5.**  Also Add a README file in your project folder which consists of description/screenshots about your project!

 **6.** Create a new branch.